evkx/evkx.github.io/content/models/byd/atto_3/Atto_3/_index.md

 The BYD Atto 3 offers modest performance with a maximum power of 150 kW (204 hp / 201 bhp) and a total torque of 310 Nm (229 lb-ft).
 It accelerates from 0 to 100 km/h (0 to 62 mph) in 7.3 seconds and has a top speed of 160 km/h (99 mph), aligning more closely with traditional internal combustion engine vehicles.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 60,5 kWh and a net usable capacity of 58 kWh, providing an 2,5 kWh buffer (4.1%) for battery protection.
+The high-capacity battery has a gross capacity of 60,5 kWh and a net usable capacity of 58 kWh, providing a 2,5 kWh buffer (4.1%) for battery protection.
 With a nominal voltage of 403 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
 The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 420 km (261 miles), with an energy consumption rate of 13.8 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 88 kW.
 Charging from 0% to 100% takes approximately 59 minutes, while a more typical charging scenario from 10% to 80% takes 34 minutes with an average charging speed at 72 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 2% to 63%.
-This results in an effective charging speed, including time lost, of 67 kW, with each charging session taking about 32 minutes and 40 seconds..
+This results in an effective charging speed, including time lost, of 67 kW, with each charging session taking about 32 minutes and 40 seconds.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 23 kWh/100 km, the trip would take approximately 10 hours and 55 minutes.
 This journey would require five charging stops from 3% to 63%, with a total charging time of 156 minutes.

-### Onboard charger
+### Onboard Charger

 The  onboard charger supports up to 7 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 8 hours and 17 minutes using a home charging setup.

-### Charge port
+### Charge Port

 The charge port is conveniently located on the [right front side](../../../../technology/charging/connectors/#front-side), facilitating easy access at charging stations where you park parallel to the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.